matterandvoid-space/subscriptions/README.md

 (third-sub base-db {:kw :num-two}) ; => 110
 ```

-If static arguments are declared on the input signals and args are also passed to the subscrpition they are merged with the user
+If static arguments are declared on the input signals and args are also passed to the subscription at runtime the static
-specified value overriding the static ones - as in: `(merge static-args user-args)`
+args are merged with the user specified one - as in: `(merge static-args user-args)`

 ```clojure
 (defonce base-db (reagent.ratom/atom {:num-one 500 :num-two 5}))